Websoft9Archive/ansible-ghost/docs/else-troubleshooting.md

 # Troubleshooting

-We collect the most common faults when of using Ghost for your reference:
+We collect the most common faults in using Ghost for your reference:

-> Instance troubleshooting is closely related to the Instance provider that is Cloud Platform, refer to [Cloud Platform Documentation](https://support.websoft9.com/docs/faq/tech-instance.html)
+> Most faults are closely related to the instance provider,cloud platforms.
+Provided you're sure the fault is caused by cloud platform, refer to [Cloud Platform Documentation](https://support.websoft9.com/docs/faq/tech-instance.html)

-#### How can I use the logs?
+#### How can I check the error logs?

 You can find the keywords **Failed** or **error** from the logs directory: `/data/logs`

-#### Ghost service can't start?
+#### Can't start Ghost service?

 Insufficient disk space and memory, incorrect configuration file may cause the failure to start the service.